tnebooks/12th-chemistry/content.en/organic-nitrogen-compounds/amines-clasification/index.md

 Direct nitration of aniline gives o and p – nitro aniline along with dark coloured ‘tars’ due to oxidation.
 Moreover in a strong acid medium aniline is protonated to form anilinium ion which is m – directing and hence m – nitro aniline is also formed.

-HNO3

-H2SO4

-NH2 NH2

-NO2

-+

-NH2

-NO2

-NH2

-\+ NO2

 To get para product, the - NH2 group is protected by acetylation with acetic anhydride.
 Then, the nitrated product is hydrolysed to form the product.

-NH2

-(CH3CO)2O

-Pyridine

-Acetanilide

-HNO3

-H2SO4, 288K H+ / H2O

-NHCOCH3 NHCOCH3

-NO2

-NH2

-NO2

-p-nitro anilineP-nitroacetanilide

-\+ CH3COOH

 **iii) Sulphonation**